-By Miguel Alvarez, director of research and development, AnalogFolk
+By Miguel Alvarez, Director of Technology Services, AnalogFolk

 Natural language interfaces (NLIs) allow users to interact with a computer by typing or speaking in their everyday language.
 Chatbots can reply to a person’s written questions, for example, while voice-recognition software will convert spoken words.
 The customer needs no special systems training – they just speak naturally.

 Here’s why it’s crucial that banks invest in NLIs.

 1. IT’S A CHANCE TO BE HUMAN

 When people hear the word ‘bank’, they tend to think cold, hard numbers, but proper banking interfaces that use NLIs can make everyone feel as though they have a personal assistant.
 Sending a payment, for example, can be as easy as texting ‘deposit 15 pounds to my mother tomorrow morning’.
 There’s a lot of information in that message, from a software that knows who your mother is to understanding the context of ‘tomorrow morning’.
 For the user, though, it’s very simple — and far easier than going through the five to 10 clicks needed to achieve the same result through other interfaces.